-The FYE 2014 budget assumed final design of the Norman WRF would be accomplished in 2013, followed by construction in FYE 2014 through 2017.
+The FYE 2015 budget assumed final design of the Norman WRF would be accomplished in 2013, followed by construction in FYE 2014 through 2017.
 This expansion will satisfy the original demand for 1.9 MGD of additional treatment capacity to serve currently obligated customers (as of August 2000).
 The Phase 2 WRF improvements will include new influent flow metering, rehabilitation of four primary clarifiers, three new activated sludge treatment basins, two new final clarifiers, new ultra violet light disinfection and effluent aeration processes, expansion of the Recycle Activated Sludge/Waste Activated Sludge pump station, sludge blending, digester cover improvements, two sludge thickening centrifuges as well as associated yard piping, electrical and instrumentation improvements.
 Project design and construction costs were estimated to total \$63 million.

 Funding of the WRF expansion project will require a sewer rate increase, dedication of sewer system and Sewer Excise Tax revenues, and the issuance of sewer system revenue bonds.
-As mentioned earlier, a rate increase was approved by the citizens on November 12, 2013.
+On November 12, 2013, the citizens of Norman voted and 76% of the voters approved a basic sewer rate increase for the first time since November 1, 1996.